 |Paper, prints, shipments

 For the last decade, long before the outbreak of the Covid-19 pandemic, Pictet has constantly been expanding its videoconferencing systems with the aim of reducing its carbon emissions linked to business travel.
 Because of the pandemic, video conferencing became a day-to-day tool for all Pictet staff worldwide last year, with more than 80,000 hours’ use per month.
 The Bank continues to promote its use as an alternative to long-distance or commuter travel.

 We encourage our employees to opt for soft mobility solutions for commuting to and from work.
 There are various benefits available to employees at our Geneva head office:

 - Free recharging stations for electric bikes and cars

-- Free public transport for employees who give up their parking spot
+- Free public transport for all employees (except for those who have a parking spot)

 - A partnership with Genève Roule, a local association that provides electric bikes

 Pictet employees can use one of these bikes free of charge during lunch breaks, evenings or even weekends.

 For the past five years, Genève Roule has provided Pictet employees with electric bikes.
 In 2019, 7,052 e-bikes were borrowed at the Geneva head office, a 28% increase on 2018.
 These bikes covered a total distance of 45,207 kilometres, saving 25.3 tonnes of CO2.

 In our quest to minimise the direct impact of our business, and the impact of our employees, we also launched a landmark campaign in 2018 to cut our single-use plastic consumption.
 We identified two main sources of plastic waste – our employee restaurants and offices supplies – and put in place more sustainable alternatives.
 Thanks to this initiative, the Pictet Group reduced the use of disposable plastic by 90% in just 12 months.
 Quantis – a sustainable development consultancy – helped Pictet through this process to understand how companies deal with plastic waste.